Telehandler Suspended Loads Training

 Operators must comply with health and safety legislation such as LOLER (Lifting Operations and Lifting Equipment Regulations) and PUWER (Provision and Use of Work Equipment Regulations).
 Certified training helps meet these legal obligations and site-specific safety standards.

-Yes, telehandlers can lift suspended loads, but this is a specialised operation that requires additional skills and safety precautions.
+Yes, Telehandlers can lift suspended loads, but this is a specialised operation that requires additional skills and safety precautions.
 Unlike standard fork lifting, handling suspended loads involves greater risks and complexity.

-Yes, telehandlers can lift suspended loads, but this is a specialised operation that requires additional skills and safety precautions.
+Yes, Telehandlers can lift suspended loads, but this is a specialised operation that requires additional skills and safety precautions.
 Unlike standard fork lifting, handling suspended loads involves greater risks and complexity.

 Training is essential because lifting suspended loads presents unique hazards, including load instability, rigging failures, and increased risk of accidents.
 Proper Telehandler suspended load training ensures operators understand safe rigging, load control, and legal requirements to protect people and equipment.